Last updated on January 25, 2023 by Wandering our World

 The North Coast 500 route passes happens to pass by one of the best places to see bottle-nose dolphins in the United Kingdom, and Europe.

-It’s a truly mesmerizing North Coast 500 day trip, and remains one of my favorite things to do when I return home.
+It’s a truly mesmerizing North Coast 500 day trip, and remains one of our favorite things to do when in the Highlands.
 You can check daily tidal times for Chanonry Point by clicking here.

 How does coming back from your North Coast 500 trip a little richer sound?
 Well, it’s no California Gold Rush, but “There’s gold in dem der hills” – at least there is around the Highland town of Helmsdale.